zopefoundation/zc.relationship/src/zc/relationship/README.txt

 Basic searching
 ===============

-Now we move to the core of the interface: searching.
+Now we move to the meat of the interface: searching.
+The index interface defines several searching methods:

+- `findValues` and `findValueTokens` ask "to what is this related?";

+- `findRelationshipChains` and `findRelationshipTokenChains` ask "how is this related?", especially for transitive searches;

+- `isLinked` asks "does a relationship like this exist?";

+- `findRelationshipTokenSets` asks "what are the intransitive relationships that match my query?" and is particularly useful for low-level usage of the index data structures;

+- `findValueTokenSets` asks "what are the value tokens for this particular indexed name and this relationship token?" and is useful for low-level usage of the index data structures such as transitive query factories; and

-The index interface defines several searching methods: `isLinked`, `findRelationshipChains`, `findRelationshipTokenChains`, `findValues`, `findValueTokens`, `findRelationshipTokenSets`, `findValueTokenSets`, and the standard zope.index method `apply`.
-The `apply` method essentially exposes the `findRelationshipTokenSets` and `findValueTokens` methods via a query object spelling.  `findRelationshipChains` and `findRelationshipTokenChains` are paired methods, doing the same work but with and without resolving the resulting tokens; and `findValues` and `findValueTokens` are also paired in the same way.
+- the standard zope.index method `apply` essentially exposes the `findRelationshipTokenSets` and `findValueTokens` methods via a query object spelling.

+`findRelationshipChains` and `findRelationshipTokenChains` are paired methods, doing the same work but with and without resolving the resulting tokens; and `findValues` and `findValueTokens` are also paired in the same way.

+It is very important to note that all queries must use tokens, not actual objects.
+As introduced above, the index provides a method to ease that requirement, in the form of a `tokenizeQuery` method that converts a dict with objects to a dict with tokens.
+You'll see below that we shorten our calls by stashing `tokenizeQuery` away in the 'q' name.

-We have indexed the first example relationship, so we can search for it.
+We have indexed our first example relationship--"Fred has the role of project manager in the zope.org redesign"--so we can search for it.
 We'll first look at `findValues` and `findValueTokens`.
 Here, we ask 'who has the role of project manager in the zope.org redesign?'.
-Notice that all queries must use tokens, not actual objects; however, as introduced above, the index provides a method to ease that requirement, in the form of a `tokenizeQuery` method that converts a dict with objects to a dict with tokens.
-We shorten the call by stashing it away in the 'q' name.
+We do it first with findValues and then with findTokenValues.

     >>> q = ix.tokenizeQuery
-    >>> [load(t, ix, {}) for t in ix.findValueTokens(
+    >>> list(ix.findValues(
     ...     'subjects',
     ...     q({'reltype': 'has the role of',
     ...       'objects': roles['Project Manager'],
-    ...       'context': projects['zope.org redesign']}))]
+    ...       'context': projects['zope.org redesign']})))
     [<Person 'Fred'>]

-    >>> list(ix.findValues(
+    >>> [load(t, ix, {}) for t in ix.findValueTokens(
     ...     'subjects',
     ...     q({'reltype': 'has the role of',
     ...       'objects': roles['Project Manager'],
-    ...       'context': projects['zope.org redesign']})))
+    ...       'context': projects['zope.org redesign']}))]
     [<Person 'Fred'>]

 If we want to find all the relationships for which Fred is a subject, we can